Superman II: Replacing Richard Donner

 As Donner had become unavailable because he was promoting Superman in Europe, the Salkinds approached Guy Hamilton to take over directional reins for Superman II since Lester was filming Cuba (1979) at the time.
-However, Hamilton was unavailable, but by the time Superman II was ready to begin filming, Lester had completed Cuba and was available to direct.
+Hamilton was unavailable, but by the time Superman II was ready to begin filming, Lester had completed Cuba and was available to direct.
 Eventually, on March 15, 1979, the Salkinds decided to replace Donner with Richard Lester.
 Donner recalled, "One day, I got a telegram from them saying my services are no longer needed and that my dear friend Richard Lester would take over.
 To this day, I have not heard from them."
 Ilya Salkind countered, "Dick Donner said, 'I will do the second movie on my terms and without [Pierre] Spengler' ...
 Spengler was my friend since childhood and my father and I were very loyal guys.
 We said no, and it really boiled down to that."

 The decision to replace Donner was controversial amongst the cast and crew.
 Creative consultant Tom Mankiewicz was approached by Terry Semel, then a Warner Bros. vice president, to return for the sequel, but he declined out of loyalty to Donner.
 Mankiewicz recounted, "I have a lot of respect for [Lester].
 Friendship is more important than anything.
 And Dick [Donner] brought me on the picture and my loyalty was with Dick and I couldn't believe that they fired him."
 Editor Stuart Baird also declined to return for the sequel.
-Gene Hackman declined to return for re-shoots, which necessitated the need for a stand-in actor and a voice double for several scenes.
+Gene Hackman declined to return for re-shoots, which necessitated the use of a body double and a voice impersonator for several scenes.